hoanganhngo610/COVID19_VN_MOH_MLmodels/README.md

     - Melbourne School of Engineering, The University of Melbourne, Australia
     - Email: tuankhoin@student.unimelb.edu.au

 The group's work is under the supervision of Dr. HA Anh Duc (Ministry of Health).
-Moreover, Dr. NGUYEN Thu Anh serves as the epidemiological supervior and data provider for the group.
+Moreover, Dr. NGUYEN Thu Anh (The University of Sydney) serves as the epidemiological supervior and data provider for the group.